 Acid reflux occurs when the acidified liquid of the stomach moves backward into the esophagus.
-It is a common digestive condition, creating a burning sensation in the lower chest area.
-This often occurs after a hearty meal.
-Acid reflux is known as gastroesophageal reflux or GERD.
-Over-the-counter pills and lifestyle changes are the best available treatments.
-According to American College of Gastroenterology, over 15 million Americans experience it every day.
+It is a common digestive condition that creates a burning sensation in the lower chest area and often occurs after a hearty meal.
+Acid reflux is also known as gastroesophageal reflux or GERD.
+Over-the-counter pills and lifestyle changes are possible treatments, although some people require prescription medications that reduce acid production by the stomach.
+According to the American College of Gastroenterology, over 15 million Americans experience it every day.

-Pyrosis is heartburn.
-It is as a burning sensation in the chest and throat and occurs when stomach acid splashes into the esophagus.
-Furthermore, a burning feeling and may radiate into the mouth.
-Heartburn often increases when you lie down after a meal.
-It typically lasts for a few hours, and commonly eaten foods trigger it.
-The good news is that heartburn can be somewhat controlled.
-Avoid common trigger foods including garlic, citrus fruits, and peppermint.
+Pyrosis is the medical term for heartburn.
+It is a burning sensation in the chest and throat that occurs when stomach acid splashes into the esophagus.
+A burning feeling may also radiate into the mouth.
+Heartburn often increases when the person lies down after a meal.
+It typically lasts for a few hours and is triggered by commonly eaten foods.
+The good news is that heartburn can be somewhat controlled by avoiding common trigger foods including garlic, citrus fruits, alcohol, chocolate, tomatoes, carbonated beverages, and peppermint.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.